-Some little girls were bothering my son (they are 5th graders) and they don’t seem to have the maturity or social skills that make them understand it’s not okay.
-He did complain though and it stopped.
+Some little girls were bothering my son (they are fifth-graders) and they don’t seem to have the maturity or social skills that make them understand it’s not okay.
+He did complain, though, and it stopped.
 I just wish an adult could help to come up with alternative ways to show someone they like them.

 This is an example of how hard it can be to “teach” these skills to kids.
-The teacher is much more likely to see these dynamics but will understandably feel uncomfortable telling the kids how to behave when they have a crush on someone.
-But the parent who may feel more comfortable talking to their child wouldn’t usually see this going on.
-It’d be easy to not realize they should talk to their child specifically about how you show someone you like them—unless it gets intense enough that someone complains to the school like the boy above.
-These issues usually come up the most between 3rd-5th grade.
+The teacher is much more likely to see these dynamics but will understandably feel uncomfortable telling kids how to behave when they have a crush on someone.
+But the parent, who may feel more comfortable talking to their child, wouldn’t usually see this going on.
+It’d be easy to not realize they should talk to their child specifically about how you show someone you like them—unless it gets intense enough that someone complains to the school, like the boy above.
+These issues usually come up the most between third and fifth grade.

 As a parent, have a two-minute conversation with your child that goes something like this:

 “Sometimes in your grade people get crushes on other people.
-When a person gets a crush they can be nervous around the person they like.
+When a person gets a crush, they can be nervous around the person they like.
 But sometimes, and this can seem weird, they can show their feelings by bothering the person and even teasing or hitting them.
-Just because someone likes you doesn’t mean it’s OK for them to treat you like that.
-So if that ever happens to you or anyone else I want you to remember that.
+Just because someone likes you doesn’t mean it’s okay for them to treat you like that.
+So if that ever happens to you or anyone else, I want you to remember that.
 And you can tell me and we can figure out what’s the best thing to do.”

-As kids get into middle school there really is a possibility of inappropriate sexual behavior and harassment but it will be seen as liking the person.
+As kids get into middle school, there really is a possibility of inappropriate sexual behavior and harassment, but it will be seen as liking the person.
 Again, it’s absolutely critical to ask your child the details so you and your child can distinguish what kind of behavior is going on and then decide what is the best way to proceed.
-But if I were the mother of the twelve-year-old girl above, I’d say to her:
+But if I were the mother of the 12-year-old girl above, I’d say to her:

 “I want to talk to you for three minutes about the way boys are treating you.
 How do you feel about what the boys are doing?
 If you don’t like it, can you tell them to stop and they do?”

-If she does open up to you, suggest to her that she say one-on-one or by text or email to the boy (i.e. not in front of other kids) who is bothering her the most one short sentence that says exactly what she wants stopped.
-If she says she doesn’t want to be “mean” this is a great opportunity to teach her that communicating her personal boundaries—in a clear and civil manner—isn’t mean.
+If she does open up to you, suggest that she say one-on-one (or by text or email, i.e., not in front of other kids) to the boy who is bothering her the most one short sentence that states exactly what she wants stopped.
+If she says she doesn’t want to be “mean,” this is a great opportunity to teach her that communicating her personal boundaries—in a clear and civil manner—isn’t mean.